-- held indefinite leave to enter or remain in the UK when you last left the UK;
+- You held valid ILR status when you left the UK;

-- have not been away from the UK for more than 2 years;
+- You have not been absent from the UK for more than 2 years;

-- did not receive assistance from public funds towards the cost of leaving the UK; and
+- You did not claim public funds to help you leave the UK; and

 Before applying as a Returning Resident, you’ll first need to ensure you qualify under the UK immigration rules.
 You must: